Obstruction theory and the complexity of counting group homomorphisms: The algorithm for class 2 targets

-and $N$ is a hyperbolic 3-manifold. \end{thm} Recall that the universal covering space of a (closed) hyperbolic 3-manifold is the Poincar\'e ball, which is contractible.
+Recall that the universal covering space of a (closed) hyperbolic 3-manifold is the Poincar\'e ball, which is contractible.
 Thus hyperbolic 3-manifolds have trivial homotopy groups in degree 2 and higher, meaning they are Eilenberg-MacLane spaces for their fundamental groups.
 (More generally, the sphere theorem implies the 3-manifolds that are Eilenberg-MacLane are exactly the same as the 3-manifolds with trivial second homotopy group $\pi_2$ and infinite fundamental group $\pi_1$.)

 Step (2) of the algorithm can be performed in polynomial time for the reasons already explained at the end of Subsection \ref{ss:concluding}.

 Clearly step (4) is efficient.

 Finally, step (3) can be accomplished in polynomial time for the following more general reason.